The Value of an Employer Value Proposition (EVP)

 An EVP is an articulation of your culture.
 It explains your “why” to potential candidates, and, when done correctly, helps to retain in-house talent.
 Essentially, an EVP is a set of promises that clarifies what employees and candidates can expect to receive from you as an employer as well as what you require from them in return.
 A structed EVP is built on authenticity with emphasis on credibility and data-led proof points.

 So where does the value come in?

 At a high level, a well-defined EVP can be the difference between an expensive cost per hire vs. an effective cost per hire.
-A well-defined EVP can be the reason why employees are not only being retained at your organization, but also the activation of the EVP can contribute to them feeling engaged and valued.
+AA well-defined EVP sets the foundation for your communications strategy, playing a key role in retaining employees within your organization.
+The activation of your EVP can actively contribute to fostering a sense of engagement and value among them.
 Here are some quick stats to back this up: